theDierickxLab/theDierickxLab/index.md

 ## On the last weekend of March we are advancing our clocks again with 1hr to start daylight-savings time.
 What is the impact on our (heart) health and what should we do to anticipate this change?
-Please read this interesting article by Nora Lessing, in which 3 MPI groups (including ours) are featured!:<strong><a href="https://www.mpg.de/24391284/daylight-saving-time-circadian-rhythm?c=2249</a></strong>
+Please read this interesting article by Nora Lessing, in which 3 MPI groups (including ours) are featured!<strong><a href="https://www.mpg.de/24391284/daylight-saving-time-circadian-rhythm?c=2249" target="_blank">Read more here</a></strong>